-If the user code executes another DISI on the instruction cycle where the DISI counter has become zero, the new DISI count is loaded, but the DISI state machine does not properly re-engage and continue to disable interrupts.
+If the user code executes another DISI on the instruction cycle where the DISI state machine does not properly re-engage and continue to disable interrupts.
 At this point, all interrupts are enabled.
 The next time the user code executes a DISI instruction, the feature will act normally and block interrupts.